cwq2016/POD-PINN/README.md

 than the solution of the reduced-order equation.
 Therefore, higher accuracy than the PINN for this network - referred to as physics-reinforced neural network (PRNN) - can be expected for complex nonlinear problems.
-Numerical results demonstrate that the PRNN is more accurate than the PINN and both are more accurate than a purely data-driven neural network (refered to PDNN) for complex problems.
+Numerical results demonstrate that the PRNN is more accurate than the PINN and both are more accurate than a purely data-driven neural network (referred to PDNN) for complex problems.
 During the reduced basis refinement, before reaching its accuracy limit, the PRNN obtains higher accuracy than the direct reduced-order model based on a Galerkin projection.